ying-teaching/python/5-functions/function-concepts.md

 If you use two functions, the code will be

-1. leave house (this function has the statements 1 to 5)
+1. leave home (this function has the statements 1 to 5)
 2. drive to shcool (this function has the statements 6 to 10)

 The functional version is easy to write and easy to understand.
 Another huge benefit is that a function name summarizes the task.
 It is easy to understand the two function calls if you don't care about the implementation details.
 You can image the pain when you have to figure out the purpose of 1,000 lines of code.